-The Liquor Licensing laws are changing on 1 October 2021.
+The Liquor Licensing laws changed on 1 October 2022.
 More details are available on the Department for Communities website.

 Legislation controls the sale of alcohol to the public in different licensed premises.
 The County Court is responsible for issuing liquor licences in their area.

 There are different licensing conditions attached to each type of premises.
 The premises are: